Wine and Spirits "Top 100 Wineries of 2021"

 Bouchon Family Wines began in the late 19th century when young viticulturist Emile Bouchon left Bordeaux, France for Chile.
 Today, Julio Bouchon and his children carry on their 4th generation family winemaking tradition in the Maule Valley.
-With their in-depth soil research alongside terroir-specialist Pedro Parra, Bouchon is preserving the historic character of the Maule Valley with distinctive, terroir-driven wines.
+With their in-depth soil research and innovative winemaking, Bouchon is preserving the historic character of the Maule Valley with distinctive, terroir-driven wines.

 Around the Winery

 J.Bouchon shares their French and Chilean heritage through their wines made with both Bordeaux varietals and Chile’s local Carmenere, Carignan and Pais from the best vineyard blocks in Maule.

 The adage couldn’t be truer – winemaking is in Julio Bouchon’s blood.
 He was born in the winery and his fondest memories are talking about wines with his grandfather and father at the kitchen table.
 Julio is a journalist by trade but his passion for wine was nurtured and inspired by his father, Julio Bouchon Sr. (pictured above, left).